gothwalritu/Pewlett-Hackard-Analysis/README.md

 1. How many roles will need to be filled as the "silver tsunami" begins to make an impact?

-The table shown in figure 4 for retiring titles gives the information on how many employees will be retiring for a particular role and the same numbers of employees will be required to fill up these positions.
+The table for retiring titles gives the information on how many employees will be retiring for a particular role and the same numbers of employees will be required to fill up these positions.
 Following are the numbers.

 •	For “Senior Engineer”: 25916